 The project was accompanied by the artist collective NEW11.
 Together with Aylin Neuhofer, Katrin Savvulidi paved the way for the founding of the artists’ residence in the Bavarian Forest.
 The two artists have inhabited the Schießl-Haus before and after its renovation and have realized a remarkable series of artistic works about the architectural monument, partly in cooperation with Thomas Niggl.
 As part of the Landshut Art Night, the collective NEW11 addressed the history of the Schießl-Haus and its last inhabitant Therese Schießl with the exhibition "NEXT LEVEL LOVE".
 In addition to numerous newspaper articles on the project, in 2018 the Bayerischer Rundfunk broadcast the documentary "Bitches & Elfen: Neue Frauen hat das Land" by Julia Benkert.

-Anna-Helena Klumpen, curator and cultural manager, and Katrin Savvulidi, visual artist, are responsible for the artistic direction and the management of SCHIESSLHAUS AiR.
-Since 2018, Savvulidi and Klumpen have been working together on the conception and realization of the artist-in-residence project.
+Anna-Helena Klumpen, curator and cultural manager, and Katrin Savvulidi, visual artist, are responsible for the artistic direction and the project management of the SCHIESSLHAUS AiR.
+Since 2018, Savvulidi and Klumpen have been working together on the conception and realization of the Artist-in-Residence project.
 In doing so, they represent two fields of expertise – artistic practice and theoretical conception, which inspire and complement each other.
-They bring both an artistic and a humanities background and know the conditions of the city as well as those of the rural regions.
+They bring both an artistic and a humanities background and are familiar with the conditions of the city as well as those of the rural regions.

 KATRIN SAVVULIDI